MattMattV/my-stars/README.md

 ## Others

+- [stack-on-a-budget](https://github.com/255kb/stack-on-a-budget) - A collection of services with great free tiers for developers on a budget
 - [dumb-password-rules](https://github.com/duffn/dumb-password-rules) - Shaming sites with dumb password rules.
 - [Awesome-Hacking](https://github.com/Hack-with-Github/Awesome-Hacking) - A collection of various awesome lists for hackers, pentesters and security researchers
 - [games](https://github.com/leereilly/games) - :video_game: A list of popular/awesome videos games, add-ons, maps, etc. hosted on GitHub.
 Any genre.
 Any platform.
 Any engine.